wAlec1102/translator/README.md

 ### Intention

-​		Recently I become a fan of Dreamcatcher which is a Kpop group.
+Recently I become a fan of Dreamcatcher which is a Kpop group.
 The live show or video are almost in korean which means I have to wait for subtitle group to do the translation.
-Foreigin TV series has the same issue as well, so I decide to  make a program to do all this.

-YouTube and Google has made great job on this, but it's need to upload file.
+Foreigin TV series has the same issue as well, so I decide to  make a program to do all this.YouTube and Google has made great job on this, but it's need to upload file.
 I want to make it more flexible and lightweight.

 ### Features to release